-Washington region’s airports reeling from impact of coronavirus pandemic
+Washington region’s airports are reeling from impact of coronavirus pandemic

 In March, the most recent month for which statistics are available, passenger volume dropped by more than half at both Dulles and National, compared with the same period in 2019.
 Roughly 456,000 passengers flew through National in March, down from just over 1 million in 2019 — a 56.5 percent drop.
 Passenger traffic at Dulles dropped by more than a million to 928,709 — less than half of what it was last March.
 The biggest decline at both airports came among international travelers.
 It’s a pattern that has played out at airports across the country.

 Flights and passenger numbers matter because airports depend heavily on airlines and concessions to fund their operations.
-At Reagan and Dulles, for example, revenue from concessions such as restaurants, shops, rental cars and parking make up more than half their revenue.
+At Reagan and Dulles, for example, revenue from concessions such as restaurants, shops, rental cars and parking makes up more than half their revenue.

-Baltimore-Washington International Marshall Airport, the region’s busiest airport, also has seen a dramatic reversal in its fortunes.
+Baltimore-Washington International Marshall Airport, the region’s busiest, also has seen a dramatic reversal in its fortunes.
 In April, revenue from concessions was down 95.4 percent.
-The number of taxi and trips from ride-hailing companies Uber and Lyft were down nearly 95 percent compared with last year.
+The number of trips from taxis and ride-hailing companies Uber and Lyft was down nearly 95 percent compared with last year.

 Like Dulles and National, BWI also saw traffic begin to drop in March, when the number of passengers decreased by more than 1 million compared with last year, or 52.6 percent, according to spokesman Jonathan Dean.